Last Updated on

 Where to stay in Ho Chi Minh City?

-The city is divided up in to 24 districts, but the majority of tourists will look to stay in district 1.
+Ho Chi Minh City, formerly known as Saigon, is divided up in to 24 districts, but the majority of tourists will look to stay in district 1.
 This provides convenient access to city’s daytime attractions and it’s buzzing nightlife.

 The area is particularly popular with solo backpackers which has resulted in a flourishing hostel scene.
 All of the best hostel that I recommend here are in district 1.
 However, if you scroll to the end, I give a few hostel recommendations in other popular districts for tourists.